Mumtaz Shanti

-Mumtaz Shanti (28 May 1926 – 19 October 1994) was a popular actress in Indian and Pakistani Cinema during 1940s and 1950s.
-She was known as The Jubilee Girl because of her roles in films Basant and Kismet.
-She worked in films including Mangti (1942), Basant (1942), Badalti Duniya (1943), Kismet (1943), Dharti Ke Lal (1946), Ghar Ki Izzat (1948) and Aahuti (1950).
+Mumtaz Shanti (28 May 1926 – 19 October 1994) was an actress in pre-partition Indian cinema.
+Working in Bollywood films of the 1940s and also the early 1950s, she moved to Pakistan after the partition of India and retired from her entertainment career.

+She was known as "The Jubilee Girl" because of her roles in films Basant (1942) and Kismet (1943).
+She worked in films including Mangti (1942), Basant (1942), Badalti Duniya (1943), Kismet (1943), Dharti (1946), Ghar Ki Izzat (1948) and Aahuti (1950).

 Early life

 Mumtaz was born in 1926 in Dinga, in the Gujrat District of the Punjab Province of British India into a Punjabi Muslim family.
 Mumtaz's mother died when she was very young and her aunt took care of her.
-Mumtaz's uncle encouraged her to learn singing and dancing when she was visiting Lahore Wali Sahib spotted her and then she went to Calcutta and worked in Sohni Kumharan in 1937.
+Mumtaz's uncle encouraged her to learn singing and dancing when she was visiting Lahore.
+Wali Sahab spotted her and then she went to Calcutta and worked in Sohni Kumharan in 1937.

+Mumtaz's uncle Barkat Nizami was briefly married to actress Geeta Nizami in the 1940s.

 Career

-Mumtaz Shanti's career peaked in the 1940s and early 1950s with hit movies like Basant (1942), Kismet (1943), and Ghar Ki Izzat (1948) with a young Dilip Kumar.
+Mumtaz Shanti's career peaked in the 1940s and early 1950s with hit movies like Basant (1942), Kismet (1943) with Ashok Kumar, Badalti Duniya and Dharti with Trilok Kapoor, and Ghar Ki Izzat (1948) with a young Dilip Kumar.

 Kismet was the biggest hit of her career.
 The film starring her and Ashok Kumar broke all previous records when it came to box office revenues.
 It ran for a record three years at Kolkata’s Roxy cinema.
 This record was broken 32 years later by Sholay.

 Personal life

-Mumtaz Shanti was married to Wali Mohammad a film director and writer in pre-partition Bollywood then after partition they both moved to Pakistan in the early 1950s and Wali Sahib died of heart failure in 1977.
+Mumtaz Shanti was married to Wali Sahab, a film director and writer in pre-partition Bollywood then after partition they both moved to Pakistan in the early 1950s and they had two sons together.
+Sahab died of heart failure in 1977.